 The financial industry has become increasingly volatile and complex because of which it is highly crucial for the financial system to be efficient in order to stimulate economic development.
 Specialists and professionals with a strong analytical background along with the ability to understand the potential innovations required are in great demand.
-The financial engineering courses allow individuals to deal with the creation of new and improved financial models through creative design and amending the existing financial instruments.
+The Financial Engineering courses allow individuals to deal with the creation of new and improved financial models through creative design and amending the existing financial instruments.
 Moreover, it plays a very important role in increasing the finance source to meet the demand of investors.

-Financial Engineering Courses: An Overview
+- Financial Engineering Courses: Essential Skills

 Financial Engineering is a science-based multidisciplinary course offering the use of mathematical finance and computational knowledge to determine the potential risks of financial investment instrument and the ways to manage it.
-The study of financial engineering is applicable in financial regulation, portfolio management, trading, and structured products.
+The study of financial engineering is applicable to financial regulation, portfolio management, trading, and structured products.
 Professionals in financial engineering, often known as “quants” use mathematical formulas, engineering, and programming methods in financial theories to analyze the market trends.
 With this, they are able to construct data-backed financial models.

 Responsibilities of a Financial Engineer

 - Analyse the market behaviour and changing trends